William Edwards Deming biography

 In 1925, he obtained his Master’s degree (MSc.) in statistics from the University of Colorado.
 And last but not least, William Edwards Deming obtained his doctorate (Ph.D.) in statistics and statistical physics from Yale University in 1928.

-He studied for some years with Walter A. Shewhart of Bell Telephone Laboratories.
+He studied for some years with dr. Walter Andrew Shewhart of Bell Telephone Laboratories.
 Shewhart’s theories about statistical control methods formed the basis for Deming’s work.

 In 1940, William Edwards Deming developed several sampling techniques.
-He taught SPC techniques to the labourers who were engaged in wartime production.
+He taught Statistical Process Control (SPC) techniques to the labourers who were engaged in wartime production.
 These techniques were widely applied during the World War Two.

 In 1960 William Edwards Deming was the first American to be awarded with the Second Order of the Sacred Treasures (a Japanese award) from the then Prime Minister Nobusuke Kishi.

 He received this award because the Japanese people recognized his contributions to the rebirth of their industry.
-Thereafter William Edwards Deming continued his work at an international level and he received many nominations and awards.
+Thereafter he continued his work at an international level and he received many nominations and awards.

 In December 1993, William Edwards Deming died in his sleep at the age of 93 in his Washington home at about 3 a.m. due to “natural causes”.